KB-GModStore/aas_doc/client/functions/gradients.md

 ---
-description: You can see some functions used for materials
+description: You can see some functions used for gradients
 ---
 # Materials Functions